hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 ## Overview
-This is a script for **PotPlayer** extension, which enables PotPlayer to play streaming videos/audios on various sites.
+This is an extension for **PotPlayer** including an angel script file, which enables PotPlayer to play streaming videos/audios on various sites.
 When opening url, PotPlayer would call ***yt-dlp.exe*** temporally and get a playable link from it.
 Supported sites or services follow yt-dlp.